71% of Brits Throw Out Impulse Purchases

 So, with Brits consuming twice as many goods as they did 50 years ago, with 62% of impulse buys being wants, 71% of impulse buys likely to end up in the trash and salary declines expected for the next two years, who are the consumers blindly spending, and why?

-- 18 – 24 year olds: Group with loosest hold on finances – 31% are unaware of their bank balance
+- 18 – 24-year-olds: Group with the loosest hold on finances – 31% are unaware of their bank balance

 - London: Region least likely to know bank balance

 - 36 years old: The Average age where the attitude to money changes

 Over a quarter (28%) of people in the UK with a credit card don’t know how much debt they owe on it, and the same number don’t know the balance of their current account.